jennhu/tag/README.md

 # Automating synchronous multicomponent tree-adjoining grammar derivations

-This system allows a user to specify a synchronous multicomponent tree-adjoining grammar (STAG) using an intuitive, text-based metagrammar.
+The system allows a user to specify a synchronous multicomponent tree-adjoining grammar (STAG) using an intuitive, text-based metagrammar.
 It then automates the specified derivations and outputs the derived trees.

-This README is only meant to get the user started -- please refer to `doc/mctagdoc.pdf` for in-depth documentation.
+This README is only meant to get you started.
+Refer to `doc/mctagdoc.pdf` for in-depth documentation.
+These [slides](jennhu.github.io/assets/pdf/LING98aPresentation.slides.pdf) may also be helpful.

 ## Getting started